Faridabad: Anangpur Dam

 The Anagpur Dam is located close to the Anagpur village (also called Arangpur) in Faridabad district, about 2 km away from Surajkund.
 This unique Indian hydraulic engineering structure was built during the reign of King Anangpal of the Tomar dynasty in the 8th century.
 It is approachable by road from Delhi from the Delhi – Mathura road.
 The ruins of the fortifications found in Anangpur village establish by an inference that it was built by Anangpal as part of the Lal Kot that was developed as the first city of Delhi in the 8th century.

 Raja Nahar Singh Palace

 Raja Nahar Singh palace is located in Ballabhgarh.
-Now Haryana Tourism manages the palace as heritage property.It is owned by the tewatia family, the inheritors.
-The palace is now a motel-cum-restaurant.
+Now Haryana Tourism manages the palace as heritage property.
+The palace is now a hotel-cum-restaurant.

 Baba Farid's Tomb

 The tomb is located in old Faridabad.
 Baba Farid was a popular Sufi Sant.
 The tomb contains 2 gigantic doors and the graves of Baba Farid and his son.